Updated: February 1, 2026

 Most landlords or agencies specializing in rental property in Portugal will provide you with tenancy contracts that will include the following standard contract information:

-• renting in Lisbon Property description (size, condition, furnished or unfurnished, property features, i.e., pet-friendly, air
+• Lisbon area popular for expats renting in Portugal Property description (size, condition, furnished or unfurnished, property features, i.e., pet-friendly, air

 • conditioning)